jerrywcy/obsidian-vault/出国申请/滑铁卢文书/1-Reasons for choosing your program and Waterloo.md

 ## Computer Science and Business Administration Double degree

 I have some experiences in Competitive Programming, so Computer Science would be suitable for me.
-Also,
+In the future, I plan to switch from pure technique jobs to manager jobs with technique requirements, so Business Administration would be useful.

 ## Software Programming

+I have no real large software developing experience, but I have written a plugin for the note-taking app Obsidian using Typescript along with ESBuild for rolling up source codes and Vitest for Test Driven Development, which I have learned from the book Clean Code but is still getting familiar with.

 ## Mathematics

+I have always been interested in Mathematics, though less interested than programming.